MikeJollie2707/MichaelBot/docs/INSTALLATION.md

 - Run `docker pull fredboat/lavalink:master`.
 This will pull the stable image.
 - Run `docker run --name <name> -p <port>:<port> -d -v <path-to-application.yml>:/opt/Lavalink/application.yml fredboat/lavalink:master`, where `<name>` is the name of the process, `<port>` is the port the server is on, and `<path-to-application.yml>` is the absolute path to the config file.
 - To stop the process, run `docker stop <name>`.

+## About PostgreSQL

+As of the time of this writing, database support is very early, so it'll be mandatory to have a database.
+In the future, it'll be optional.

 ## Build Instructions